 An extra 500 or even 1,000 calories a week isn’t going to make a dent in the bathroom scale.
 Instead, it’s the little things we do, day in and day out, things that we barely notice we’re doing, which determine whether our waistlines are trending upward or downward.

-That’s great news, because if you can use out your own sneaky weight-gain habits, you can completely change your life without have to, well, change your life.
+That’s great news because if you can use out your own sneaky weight-gain habits, you can completely change your life without having to, well, change your life.

 Tweak just a few of these everyday rote routines and you could be on your way to a leaner belly in no time!

 Cut your food into very smaller pieces, use a smaller fork or spoon.
 You increase enjoyment and take longer to eat, which increases your satisfaction.

 The American Journal of Clinical Nutrition found that the people who took large bites of food consumed 52% more calories in one sitting than those who took small bites and chewed longer!